Leadership Experience Admission Deferral (LEAD) Fellowship Program

 - Matriculate at the Law School at the conclusion of your two-year mandatory gap period, i.e., three years following admission as a junior or two years following admission as a senior;

-- Diligently pursue an undertaking in accordance with your LEAD project plan and provide quarterly written progress reports in accordance with the terms of the LEAD Contract;
+- Diligently pursue an undertaking in accordance with your LEAD leadership plan and provide quarterly written progress reports in accordance with the terms of the LEAD Contract;

 - Refrain from applying to other law schools; and